LoupDesign/StoryEngine/share.md

 # Share

-The objective of the sharing phase is to post the participant's story online and promote the hell out of it.
-Sharing is one of the ways StoryEngine gives back to the participant — it's a platform for them to share their story with the world, discover other participant's stories, and to connect with other like-minded people in the process.
+The objective of the sharing phase is to post the participant's story online, promote the hell out of it, and generally celebrate their generosity and awesomeness.
+Sharing is one of the key ways we give back to our participants.
+In the pilot, we created a simple WordPress site that we used as a central repository for all of the stories.
+Increasingly, participants used it to discover other participant's stories and find like-minded people.

 ## 1. Publish the story online

 Post the approved story content to your website.
 Yay!
 Do a happydance :\)

 ## 2. Compose and share social media content